willtwr/info-search-summarize-workflow/readme.md

 2. Access the web interface (default: http://localhost:7860)
 3. Upload documents or start chatting to search for information

+## Documentation

+1. Run:
+    ```bash
+    mkdocs serve
+    ```
+2. Access the documentation (default: http://localhost:8000)

 ## Evaluation

+Not included in this repository but can be used as reference.

-LLM generated content can be evaluated using:
+### LLM generated content can be evaluated using:

+- **ROUGE scores**
+  - A type of statistical method
-- **ROUGE scores** for summarization quality
+  - Suitable for assessing the summarization quality
+  - Not 100% reliable but good enough as an indicator with other metrics
+- **BLEU scores**
+  - A type of statistical method
-- **BLEU scores** for translation accuracy (note: this repo does not have translation feature)
+  - Suitable for translation accuracy (note: this repo does not have translation feature)
+  - Again, not 100% reliable but good enough as an indicator with other metrics
+- **LLM as a judge**
+  - Use a different LLM to give score on the quality of the generated content.
+  - Not really reliable too.
+- **Human Evaluation**
+  - A more reliable approach, recommend to have a team of domain expert for evaluation.

+**Note**: Recommeded approach
+  1. Use statistical method and/or LLM as a judge as indicator during model improvement and tweaking.
+  2. Once satisfied with the outcome, perform human evaluation.
+  3. If not good enough, repeat from step 1.
+Else, finalize the model.

+### Invoice data extraction

+- **Precision**
+  - Useful for measuring how many of the detection are wrong.
+- **Recall**
+  - Useful for measuring how many data are not detected.
+- **F-1 Score**
+  - Useful for measuring overall performance.